Part of this post originally appeared 25 Nov. 2015 on my site marissabaker.wordpress.com

 I’ve mostly talked about Anakin Skywalker so far, but Darth Vader is still the same personality type.
 Traumatic experiences can change how we present ourselves to the world, as well as how we think and react, but it doesn’t change the way our brains are wired.

 As a Jedi, Anakin was relying on his driver process Extroverted Thinking and his innovative, big-picture mental process called Introverted Intuition.
 You also see his inferior stress function Introverted Feeling show up quite a bit.
 The way he’s using these functions change when he becomes Vader.
 Darth Vader acts more like he’s in a “loop” with his dominant Te and his tertiary Extroverted Sensing.
 This bypasses his Ni process, which questions assumptions and looks at situations from different perspectives.
-He doesn’t want to go inside and question himself or the choices he’s made.
+He doesn’t want to go inside and question himself or the choices he’s made (something we see him actively struggling against in the book Lords of the Sith).
 He wants to be distracted by the external world.

 When he does find out that he has a son, Vader/Anakin starts looking inward and forward.
 Once again, he finally has someone he’d like to rule the galaxy with, and so he makes Luke (an INFP) the same offer he made Padme at the end of Revenge of the Sith.
 ENTJs are intensely loyal, and Return of the Jedi shows Anakin’s struggle between loyalty to the his Master (who he would overthrow if Luke was on his side) and his son (who he knows won’t join him on the Dark Side).
 Ultimately, he chooses his son and earns his “soul” back to show up as force-ghost Anakin.